-Visiting Mainz, Germany, by bike
+Visiting Mainz, Germany

 Mainz (Germany) is located where the river Mainz intersects with the river Rhine and from Frankfurt it is a beautiful bike ride along the river Mainz on a segregated bike path.
 To cross the Rhine, you get to use a small track along the train bridge, which is pretty cool.